naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-reset | Boolean | Whether to reset the engine state before returning to the initial script  from which the gosub was entered (in case it's not the currently played script).
+reset | List&lt;String&gt; | When specified, will reset the engine services state before returning to the initial script  from which the gosub was entered (in case it's not the currently played script).
+Specify `*` to reset all the services (except variable manager), or specify service names to exclude from reset.
 By default, the state does not reset.

 </div>